 One result?
 As of 2015, 8 out of 10 Americans are in debt.

 Consider two polar extremes of possessional habits.
 Studies on hoarding reveal there's much more to it than a simple drive for accumulation.
 Often there's a fear of letting go: the "but I might need it someday" sentiment.
-Other times, individuals with the disorder place significant and sentimental value on items that other view as extraneous.
+Other times, individuals with the disorder place significant and sentimental value on items that others view as extraneous.

-Such worries certainly seem burdensome when compared with an opposite approach, minimalism.
+Such worries certainly seem burdensome when compared with the opposite approach, minimalism.
 Many of its pioneers tout the lifestyle's let-go ethos as means to true happiness.
 And yes, some minimalists do credit the practice as their salvation from indebted living.

 Both ends of the spectrum confirm: Our underlying fear of parting with our clutter may be just what's holding us back from our own versions of success.

 Here to explain how, via a clever infographic, are our friends at MakeSpace, which offers the best storage in NYC, Chicago, Los Angeles, and Washington, DC.
 They combined data and studies with original research to explore how clutter impacts different facets of our lives – on a psychological, physical, financial, professional, and personal level: